-Rashi students from grades K-8 use a wide range 2-D, 3-D, and unconventional materials to create work that balances technical skill and personal expression.
+Rashi students from grades Pre-K-8 use a wide range 2-D, 3-D, and unconventional materials to create work that balances technical skill and personal expression.

 Often, the entry point to the projects is to begin by exploring the work of established artists, both their work and their lives.
 Students explore both the technical aspects—what did the artist do to create this effect?—and the historical context of the work—why did the artist create this?
 Through this thoughtful, deep approach, students are engaged, inspired, and challenged to create their own works of art.